ryomams/CMPM35/README.md

 - [Repository](https://github.com/ryomams/FloomieBloomie)

 ### FloomieSpoopie
 <p> A small platformer made using Three.js in collaboration with Nishant Suria.
 You can wall climb!
 (Which was originally a bug but we turned it into a feature...)
-It was designed to be a new installment in the [This Game is Not](https://itch.io/c/1305039/this-game-is-not) series.</p>
+It was designed to be a new installment in the <a href="https://itch.io/c/1305039/this-game-is-not>This Game is Not</a> series.</p>

 - [Live Demo](https://ryoma.ms/FloomieSpoopie)
 - [Repository](https://github.com/ryomams/FloomieSpoopie)